Frequently Asked Questions

 Public Allies identifies talented young adults from diverse backgrounds and prepares them for careers working for community and social change.
 Allies serve 10-month, paid apprenticeships at local nonprofits and participate in a rigorous and rewarding leadership development program with a diverse group of peers who are also of and working within their home community. https://publicallies.org/

 Did you know that 16 states still had laws banning interracial marriage until 1967?
 MAVIN strives to be the most comprehensive resource to expand awareness and bring mixed heritage issues to the forefront of the mainstream dialogue. https://www.mavin.net/

 For over 30 years, Nikkei Concerns has provided health and related services in a traditional atmosphere to primarily elderly Nikkei (Japanese) in the Pacific Northwest.
 Over the years, the organization has maintained a distinctly Japanese American identity while welcoming members of diverse ethnic communities. http://www.nikkeiconcerns.org/

 El Centro de la Raza

 El Centro de la Raza seeks to raise the awareness level of the general public, politicians, business and civic leaders toward the needs of the Chicano/Latino community in the United States and to help the Chicano/Latino community in the Seattle/King County area empower itself. http://www.elcentrodelaraza.com/

 United Indians of All Tribes Foundation

-A. DiversityWeb is a group of dedicated higher education professionals devoted to connecting, amplifying and advancing campus diversity work throughout postsecondary education.
-They are housed within the Office of Diversity, Equity and Global Initiatives at the Association of American Colleges and Universities (AAC&U). http://www.diversityweb.org/Back to Top
+DiversityWeb is a group of dedicated higher education professionals devoted to connecting, amplifying and advancing campus diversity work throughout postsecondary education.
+They are housed within the Office of Diversity, Equity and Global Initiatives at the Association of American Colleges and Universities (AAC&U). https://www.aacu.org/resources/diversity-equity-and-inclusive-excellence